swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 ## Cancel orders by ID

-Cancel a specific order by order ID
+Cancel a specific order by order ID.

 ### HTTP Request